SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-survey.md

 The most significant results from this graph is:

-50% of respondants think that plastic bags go in the black bin (the general waste bin).
+50% of respondents think that plastic bags go in the black bin (the general waste bin).

 In general small to moderate numbers of people think that a good portion of these items, which are all recyclable, should go in the general waste bin.